Why is it called a 529 Plan?

-A 529 plan is a tax-advantaged savings plan designed to encourage saving for the future higher education expenses of a beneficiary.
-This beneficiary is typically one's child or grandchild, but there does not need to be a family relationship.
+A 529 plan is a tax-advantaged education savings plan designed to encourage families to save for future higher education expenses.
 The plans are named after Section 529 of the Internal Revenue Code.

 There are two different types of 529 plans: investment plans and prepaid tuition plans.